GOP's Senate campaign chief won't back down from party fight

 Critics have latched onto more specific provisions regarding taxes and federal legislation.

 Scott calls for a minimum federal tax on tens of millions of Americans who don’t make enough money to pay federal income taxes.
+Even a very small tax, he argues, would give people “skin in the game” to boost their interest and involvement in how their tax dollars are spent.
 Another provision would sunset all federal legislation five years after passage, which critics contend would jeopardize Social Security and Medicare, although Scott has said that is not his intention.

 Indiana Sen. Mike Braun acknowledged that some in the Senate GOP caucus grumbled about the plan, but he said he remains confident in Scott’s political leadership and even defended the 11-point plan.